onqtam/headjack/src/evarrow.md

 # Evolution's Arrow - quotes

-The most important book in the world is [Evolution's Arrow: the direction of evolution and the future of humanity (online)](http://users.tpg.com.au/users/jes999/EvArrow.htm), by John Stewart ([Goodreads](https://www.goodreads.com/book/show/211260.Evolution_s_Arrow), [Amazon](https://www.amazon.com/gp/product/0646394975)).
+The most important book in the world is **"Evolution's Arrow: the direction of evolution and the future of humanity"** ([online](http://users.tpg.com.au/users/jes999/EvArrow.htm), [Goodreads](https://www.goodreads.com/book/show/211260.Evolution_s_Arrow), [Amazon](https://www.amazon.com/gp/product/0646394975)) by John Stewart.

 **It represents the pinnacle of recursive relevance realization & adaptability for conscious life.**

-Perhaps 20-30% of the book has ended up here in the form of the most (subjectively) notable quotes.
-The book itself is one giant quote that everyone should read.
+Perhaps 20-30% of it has ended up here in the form of the most (subjectively) notable quotes.
+In all honesty, it should have been 100%.